appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/create-approval-workflow.md

 ### Set up datasource to manage data

-Follow these steps to display your refund requests data in the app:
+To access refund request data, set up a datasource which hosts your refund data.
+Follow these steps to fetch and update your refund requests data in the workflow:

-1. Go to your application and click the **Data** tab in the sidebar.
-Click the **+** icon next to _Datasources in your workspace_ to add a new [PostgreSQL](/connect-data/reference/querying-postgres) datasource, and name it as _CustomerRefunds_.
+1. If the datasource is already available in your workspace, use it to create queries.
+If not, click the **Data** tab in the sidebar, add your datasource, and name it as _CustomerRefunds_.
+For more information about configuring datasource, see the available [Datasources](/connect-data/reference) in Appsmith.

-2. Enter the following details in the PostgreSQL connection parameter fields:
-    * **Host Address**: `mockdb.internal.appsmith.com`
-    * **Port**: `5432`
-    * **Database Name**: `users`
-    * **Username**: `users`
-    * **Password**: `new-users-db-pass`

-3. Test and save the datasource configuration.
+2. Test and save the datasource configuration.

-### Create queries to manage data

-First, add the query to retrieve the pending records:

-1. Add a new query for fetching pending approval requests from the _CustomerRefunds_ datasource.
-Give it a meaningful and unique name, for example, _Select\_pending\_refund\_reqs_ and add the SQL code below to it:
+3. Add a select query to retrieve the pending records.
+For example, you've a table `customer_refunds` that stores the details of refund requests raised by user, and has a column `refund_status` that stores the status of the request like `Approved`, `Rejected` and `Pending` then use the below query to retrieve the pending requests:

     ```sql
     select * from public. "customer_refunds" where refund_status = 'Pending';
     ```
+   Give this query a meaningful and unique name.
+For example, _Select\_pending\_refund\_reqs_.

-2. Click the **Run** button in the top right corner to execute and verify the query result.
+4. Click the **Run** button in the top right corner to execute and verify the query result.

-Second, create a query to update the given record:

-1. Add a new query for updating the status of a given refund request.
-Give it a meaningful and unique name, for example, _Update\_refund\_status_.
+5. Add a new query for updating the status of a given refund request.
+For example, create a query to update the status of refund request available in the `customer_refunds` table as shown below:

-2. Add the SQL code below to it:
     ```sql
     -- {{this.params.id}} is replaced by the parameter value (refund_id).
     -- highlight-next-line
     Update public. "customer_refunds" set refund_status = {{this.params.status}} where refund_id = {{this.params.id}}
     ```
-    You've set up a query to update the status of the given refund request.

-### Write code to manage workflow
+    Give it a meaningful and unique name, for example, _Update\_refund\_status_.

+## Manage approval

-Follow these steps to manage the query execution, and pass parameters to appropriate queries, write code in the Main JS object:
+To manage automatic as well as manual approval, write the JavaScript code in the Main JS object as shown below:

 1. Click the **Main** under _JS Objects_.